ARGUMENTATION 1: DEFINITIONS

 By my reasoning, oratory is an image of a part of politics.
 (Plato, Gorgias, 463d; CW, p.
 807)

 Politics is defined as the craft of addressing “the soul » (ibid, 464b, p.
-808), and rhetoric is disposed of as an unsubstantial “image”, an eidolon, a counterfeit of politics.
-Socrates unreservedly condemns rhetorical discourse aimed at persuasion, as a lie, an illusion, a manipulating enterprise, antagonistic to truth-seeking philosophical discourse.
+808), and rhetoric is discarded as an insubstantial “image”, an eidolon, a counterfeit of politics.
+Socrates unreservedly condemns rhetorical discourse aimed at persuasion, as a lie, an illusion, a manipulative enterprise, antagonistic to truth-seeking philosophical discourse.

-This unqualified and irrevocable condemnation of rhetoric as a fake is at the root of the popular negative meaning of the word, and this obviously includes argumentative rhetoric as well.
-The criticism of rhetoric is part of the field of rhetoric, and the same applies to the field of argument.
+This unqualified and irrevocable condemnation of rhetoric as counterfeit is at the root of the popular negative meaning of the word, and this obviously includes argumentative rhetoric as well.
+The criticism of rhetoric is part of the field of rhetoric, and the same is true of the field of argument.

 Rhetoric may be defined as the faculty of observing in any given case the available means of persuasion (Rhet, I, 2, 1355b25; RR, p.
 105).